 Many of our firm’s lawyers over the years went from the firm onto the judicial bench, including County Court, 12th Judicial Circuit Court and the Second District Court of Appeal.
 Also active in the Florida Bar Association, Bill Grimes served for several terms on the Board of Governors of the Florida Bar Association and Caleb Grimes, who joined the firm in 1978, served on the Young Lawyers Division Board of Governors.
 Active in the political field, Bill Grimes served in the Florida House of Representatives from 1955 through 1958 and Bill Galvano served in the Florida House of Representative for eight years until term limited out in 2010.
 Bill Galvano served as chairman of the Rules and Calendar Council during his last term in the Florida House before going on to serve eight years in the Florida Senate where he served as Majority Leader and was ultimately elected by his fellow senators to preside as Senate President for his final two years before reaching his term limit.
 The firm has always represented national state and local businesses in many endeavors – the mining industry during the beginnings of phosphate mining in Manatee County, large landowners developing multi-use projects of regional impact, including the nationally known “Lakewood Ranch,” and more recently, representing companies dealing with government procurement.

-The current partners are Caleb Grimes, mentioned above and who specializes in land use and developer representation, Jack Hawkins, who joined the firm in 1985 and who specializes in litigation and mediation as a mediator, Leslie Horton Gladfelter, who represented developers in Tampa before joining the firm in 1992, bringing her extensive experience in real estate and transactions, Bill Galvano, who joined the firm in 1992 out of law school, specializing in litigation and governmental relations, Derin Parks, who joined the firm in 2005 with broad experience in transactional matters and litigation and Sacha Ross, who joined the firm in 2006 bringing with her extensive experience in bankruptcy law and litigation.
+The current partners are Caleb Grimes, mentioned above and who specializes in land use and developer representation; Jack Hawkins, who joined the firm in 1985 and who specializes in litigation and mediation as a mediator; Leslie Horton Gladfelter, who represented developers in Tampa before joining the firm in 1992, bringing her extensive experience in real estate and transactions; Bill Galvano, who joined the firm in 1992 out of law school, specializing in litigation and governmental relations; and Derin Parks, who joined the firm in 2005 with broad experience in transactional matters and litigation.